Padma erosion threatens ferry ghat

 When asked about the sudden erosion, he said, "Due to water pressure, the topsoil has eroded, but there is nothing to worry about yet."

 "We are monitoring the situation.
 The erosion is ongoing but no establishments have been damaged so far.
-If the situation worsens, we will initiate protection work," he added.
+If the situation worsens, we will initiate protection work."

 Comments